A Straight Answer on Pricing

 Above £4,000 for a standard business site, you are usually paying for agency overhead rather than better work.
 There are exceptions, but not many.

 Three things move the price more than anything else.
 The first is scope.
-A five page site costs less than a fifteen page site, not just because there are more pages but because each additional page requires thought about structure, content, and how it connects to the rest of the site.
+A five-page site costs less than a fifteen-page site — not just because there are more pages, but because each additional page requires thought about structure, content, and how it connects to the rest of the site.
 The second is whether you are selling online, which adds meaningful complexity to payment processing, stock management, and order handling.
 The third is whether search is included, because most website quotes do not include SEO setup and the site can look correct while being invisible to Google.

-For ongoing costs: hosting runs between £15 and £25 per month, your domain costs around £10 to £15 per year, and maintenance, keeping the site secure and updated, is worth budgeting £50 to £100 per month if you want someone actively looking after it.
+For ongoing costs: hosting runs between £15 and £25 per month, your domain costs around £10 to £15 per year, and maintenance — keeping the site secure and updated — is worth budgeting £50 to £100 per month if you want someone actively looking after it.
 A site left entirely unattended will eventually cause problems, usually at an inconvenient time.

 Website Cost FAQs

 A professionally built, search-ready website for a UK small business typically costs between £1,200 and £3,000.
+Below £800, something meaningful is usually being omitted — SEO setup, proper mobile testing, or a site structure designed to generate enquiries.

 Contact Us